TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design.md

 ### Ethical, Professional, and Standards Considerations

 In the project proposal, each team was required to consider what the broader impacts of the project may be to the culture, society, environment, public health, public safety, and economy.
 They were also required to consider the standards organizations which would inform the design.
 Here, each team must include a complete discussion regarding how these broader considerations have been used to inform your design (what constraints, specifications, or practices etc. are in place due to the consideration of these and how the constraints address these).

-### Expectations for the Draft

-The draft should show very significant progress toward completion of the design phase 1 document.
-There must be a complete outline in place with more than 60% of the document complete.
-The complete system block diagram for the conceptual solution must be in place with all constraints detailed for the sub-systems.

 ### Block Diagram Expectations